loveencounterflow/hollerith-legacy/README.md

 ## Plans for v4

-exp

 * Both SPO and POS phrases will be stored in the LevelDB key; the LevelDB value is not used, turning a Hollerith DB into a 'keys-only' store.

-* Phrase structure will be a bit more specific; we encourage the use of typed subjects and objects, as in `[ [ 'glyph', '月', ], 'reading', [ 'zh:py/bare', 'yue', ] ]`.
+* Phrase structure will be optionally a bit more specific; we encourage the use of typed subjects and objects, as in `[ [ 'glyph', '月', ], 'reading', [ 'zh:py/bare', 'yue', ] ]`.
+This is, however, purely optional, but see the next point.

-* Since entire phrases like `[ [ 'glyph', '月', ], 'reading', [ 'zh:py/bare', 'yue', ] ]`
-  will be stored in the key, retrieving what reading a given glyph has cannot be done by using the LevelDB `get` operation; instead, `get` is implmented internally by iterating over a prefix stream that contains all keys that match ``[ [ 'glyph', '月', ], 'reading', ...`.
+* All subjects, even those of non-index phrases, must need be stored as lists, so for example the v2 phrase `[ '重', 'reading', [ 'zhong', 'chong', ] ]` becomes, in v4: `[ [ '重', ], 'reading', [ 'zhong', 'chong', ] ]`.
+The semantics
+  remain unchanged; if you want to store the fact that a number of subjects shares a given predicate / object pair, you will still have to enter one phrase for each subject concerned.
+This step is necessary to keep POS phrase ordering when using secondary indexes, as these use 'sub-phrases' as subjects.

 * With phrases-as-keys, it becomes possible to store any number of facts about a given subject / predicate pair as long as objects are distinct, without having